Tag Archives: shady city

 “Don’t listen to them, lass,” he said.
 “They’re just assholes.”

-“Get off,” the little girl growled.
-She lifted her foot and kicked him on the shin.
+“Get out my way,” the little girl growled.
+She lifted her foot and kicked Coops on the shin.

 She squealed and she ran.
 Her exit from the stables was prevented by Buddy.